trungbac11/football-etl-pipeline/README.md

 ### 3.5 Data lineage
 ## 4. Setup

-If using Windows, set up WSL2 and a local Ubuntu virtual machine, then install the above software for Ubuntu.
+- Docker desktop
+- Dbeaver or any other DB client
+- If using Windows, install Linux on Windows with WSL

 ### 4.1 Git clone